merciremi/remicodes/_drafts/how-rails-integrates-minitest.md

 ---
 layout: post
-title: "Using Minitest Spec in Rails?
+title: "Using Minitest::Spec in Rails?
 Watch out for the lifecycle hooks!"
 excerpt: "A small mistake sent me on an overly long investigation into Minitest hooks, and how Rails integrates with these."
 date: 2026-03-03
 permalink: /minitest-spec-and-rails-hooks/